 (5) Terminations for tension elements should be designed for the ultimate limit state according to EN 1993-1-1 and prEN 1993-1-8.

-(6) Termination devices (e.g. nuts for tie rods, wedges for strands etc) should comply with European Standards or a have a suitable European Technical product assessment for use in piled structures.
+(6) Termination devices (e.g. nuts for tie rods, wedges for strands, etc.) should comply with European Standards or a have a suitable European Technical product assessment for use in piled structures.

-Anchors and Tension piles subject to proof testing
+Anchors and tension piles subject to proof testing

 (1) Anchors and tension piles subjected to proof testing shall satisfy the following requirement